cmiller734/google-sheets-schedule-app/readme.txt

-These files relate to freelance work I did for a great animation client in MA.
+These files relate to freelance work I did for a great animation client.
 Due to the nature of the agreement I have with them, I can't release the company name or any other company-specific information.
 I created these scripts to add color-coding functionality to their timesheet application, which was built with Google Sheets.
 This project involved working with a variety of interesting problems, including working with the Google Sheets API and choosing the best way to optimize an algorithm that pulled data from